ricosjp/monolish/doc/data_type.md

 # monolish data types {#data_type}

 ## Vector

-hogehoge...

-monolish::vector
+monolish::vector is a vector class like std::vector that can manage device memory of CPU and GPU.

+Compared to std::vector, some functions commonly used in numerical computation are implemented.
+- Random vector creation
+- Match all elements
+- Output of all elements to file or standard output

+We plan to implement all the features of std::vector in the future.

+## view1D
+monolish::view1D is a vector reference class with offset.
+It can be created from monolish::vector or monolish::matrix::Dense.

+Since view1D is not a hardcopy but a reference, it can extract a part of a vector or matrix without cost.

+We plan to implement 2D view class in the future.

 ## Matrix
 The implementation of the matrix storage format in monolish has several features.

-The matrix format has the following two attributes;
+The matrix format has the following two attributes:
 1. `editable`
 2. `computable`

 A matrix storage format with `editable` attribute can reference and add matrix elements.

-A matrix storage format with `computable` attribute can be used for computation and has functions such as transfer to GPU (see here for a list of computation functions).
+A matrix storage format with `computabl

 In monolish, Dense matrix is considered as one of the sparse matrix formats.
 Currently, there are four matrix storage formats available: Dense, COO, CRS, and LinearOperator.
-The attributes of each matrix storage format are shown below;
+The attributes of each matrix storage format are shown below:
 - monolish::matrix::Dense: `editable and computable`
 - monolish::matrix::COO: `editable`
 - monolish::matrix::CRS: `computable`
 - monolish::matrix::LinearOperator: `computable` (special format)

 Matrices stored in COO format can be easily referenced, but the computation cannot be parallelized.
 COO does not have any attributes to compute.